the-vampiire/wired-elements/WIRED_ELEMENTS_ANALYSIS.md

 - **Theming knobs:** props that change visuals (e.g. `elevation`, `disabled`, `modal`)
 - **External styling hooks:** can the consumer safely apply Tailwind classes to host?

+•	Agents should document:
+	•	What’s hard-coded (padding, font-size, uppercase).
+	•	Whether visuals depend on reactive props (like elevation).
+	•	Any repeated styling patterns that look like they should become global tokens (size, tone, variant).
+	•	But agents should not invent new tokens.
+They should label them as “Potential theme knobs: … (not yet implemented).”

 Agents should not rewrite CSS, only document **where and how styling occurs**, and note potential **theme extension points** (e.g. adding `variant`, `tone`, `size`).

 ---